 [Section 85A inserted by No. 47 of 1989 s.
 4.]

 85B.
-Stay of civil penalty pending Tribunal’s decision
+Stay of civil penalty under s.
+42 or 67 pending decision of s.
+85 application

 (1) When an application is made for a determination under section 85, the civil penalty to which the application relates is stayed pending the disposal of the application by the Tribunal.